mfisher87/mfisher87.github.io/content/my-work/projects/qgreenland/index.md

 ---
 title: "QGreenland"
-description: |
+subtitle: |
-  A free and open-source mapping tool combining interdisciplinary datasets in to an all-in-one GIS analysis and visualization environment for research, teaching, descision-making, and collaboration.
+  A free and open-source interdisciplinary scientific data mapping and analysis environment for education and research.
 ---

 ![QGreenland with decorative overlays](qgreenland_overview.png)